domesticatedviking/TextyMcSpeechy/tts_dojo/TTS_dojo_guide.md

    - You may see `rank_zero_warn (` appear for several minutes as training is initializing.
 This is normal.
    - You may see a warning about a low number of workers being a bottleneck.
 Currently the only way to resolve this is to modify piper's source code.
    - If you see an error related to `zip` files here, this usually means your starting checkpoint file is corrupted.
 Either restart training or delete the highest epoch checkpoint in the `voice_checkpoints` directory.
+   - If training doesn't start because of a missing `libcudnn_cnn_infer.so.8` and `libcuda.so` file, you can solve this by installing tensorflow.
+With your .venv activated, run `python3 -m pip install tensorflow[and-cuda]`

 1. `TENSORBOARD SERVER`  This pane is where the web server that lets you view graphs related to training progress runs.
 Open http://localhost:6006 in your web browser if you want to see them.
 When the graph for "loss_disc_all" levels off, your model is probably almost ready.
 2. `TTS MODEL EXPORTER` This pane contains piper's output when it converts a checkpoint file into a `.onnx` file.
 For the most part this can be ignored as well.
 3. `CHECKPOINT GRABBER` This pane contains a script which allows you to periodically save one of the checkpoint files that piper generates during training and convert it into a text-to-speech model.
 Saving these files periodically as the model trains allows you to decide which version of the voice sounds the best.
 Please be careful with this tool as leaving it unattended and saving checkpoint files frequently could quite easily fill your entire hard drive -- each checkpoint file is over 800MB.